TDPrabhu/Capstone-Project/README.md

 # Capstone-Project

-**Objective :**  To Anlayse the total number of visa type of the immigrants and also to know the maximum count of visa type statewise.
+**Objective :**  To Anlayse the total number of visa type of the immigrants and also to know the maximum count of visa type state wise.

 The purpose of this project is to create an ETL pipeline(etl.py) which extracts the data (i94\_jan16\_sub.sas7bdat, usa-cities-demography.csv), convert them into parquet format and store them in the S3 bucket and then finally load into RedShift DB.
 From this DB the analyst can consume the data.